 With a self-hosted website, the site owner takes responsibility for acquiring hosting through a hosting service provider such as DreamHost or Bluehost.
 Because site owners have more control over their websites, self-hosting is the best solution for those wishing to make money through a website.

-50. Inbound Marketing vs Outbound Marketing
+56. Inbound Marketing vs Outbound Marketing

 Outbound marketing refers to tactics where a company initiates conversations about its products or services.
 Advertising, direct selling, and mail are the most popular types of outbound marketing.

 An infographic is a visual representation or diagram of complex information or data that helps simplify a concept to enhance understanding.
-View 15 creative infographic examples.

-53. Keyword Density
+59. Keyword Density

-54. Keyword Stuffing
+60. Keyword Stuffing

 Keyword stuffing is when you add inappropriately high volumes of keywords to a web page to the point that the content does not sound natural to readers.
 Some sites do this in an attempt to improve their SEO results, but the technique is certain to backfire.
 Keyword stuffing is considered a black-hat marketing practice that can prevent your pages or even your entire site from getting ranked by Google.

-56. Lead Magnet
+63. Lead Magnet

-57. Long-tail Keyword
+64. Long-tail Keyword

 Long-tail keywords are keyword phrases that include three or more words in them.
 Typically, the longer the keyword, the greater the likelihood you can rank higher on Google because long-tail keywords usually don’t have as much competition as shorter keywords.